antoinesavard/GODAR/README.md

 DEM for sea ice modeling

 Simple DEM model.
-To compile, run scons with the appropriate parameters.
+To compile, run scons-3 with the appropriate parameters.

 scons-3 -j [n]   ! compile the code on [n] cores scons-3 -c       ! clear the build